Meeting point:

 Further posts after announcement on www.genital-autonomy.de, YouTube and Facebook.

-This will be the thirteenth anniversary of the "Cologne Ruling".
+This will be the fourteenth anniversary of the "Cologne Ruling".
 In 2012, for the first time, a court explicitly granted boys the right to genital self-determination by concluding that medically unnecessary foreskin removal ("circumcision") from a boy is an offense.
 This decision has since become a worldwide beacon for the self-determination of children regardless of gender, ancestry or religion.

 The "Worldwide Day of Genital Autonomy" calls for: